 - recruiting board members, so they know what they are getting into,

-- to serve as a compass for your organization so that you don't get off track.
+- a compass for your organization so that you don't get off track.

-- to apply for a business loan, especially if you decide to set up a store, gift shop, or another enterprise to help fund your programs.
+- applying for a business loan, especially if you decide to set up a store, gift shop, or another enterprise to help fund your programs.

-A business plan should grow and change as your organization matures, becomes more sophisticated and takes on bigger challenges.
+A business plan should grow and change as your organization matures, becomes more sophisticated and takes on more significant challenges.